Employment Tribunals

 In cases where an employer fails to consult their employees during a redundancy process the tribunal may issue a Protective Award which may be up to 90 days’ pay.
 A days’ pay in these circumstances is not subject to a cap.
 If collective consultation was required and this was not carried out in accordance with the legal requirements, any award given to a single individual affected will be granted to all those involved.
 These awards have exceeded £1m.

 Where a successful breach of contract claim is brought, the maximum award is £25,000.
 If the tribunal finds that an employee has been unlawfully discriminated against, the award is not limited.
-The largest tribunal award for a claim in 2019/20 was £265,713 for an age discrimination claim and the largest sum awarded by a tribunal in the same period for an unfair dismissal claim was £118,842.
+The largest tribunal award for a claim in 2023/4 was £995,128 for sex discrimination claim and the largest sum awarded by a tribunal in the same period for an unfair dismissal claim was £179,124 and average awards during the period was £13,749.

-The number of claims made to the employment tribunal in 2019/20 was 103,984 and only 740 resulted in an award of compensation.
+The number of claims made to the employment tribunal in 2023/4 was 97,000 and only 646 resulted in an award of compensation for unfair dismissal.
 While small in number, claims often reach financial settlement before a tribunal hearing takes place.